HetwanDofus/.github/README.md

 # HetwanDofus

-HetwanDofus is a container for the development of tools and an emulator for Dofus2.
+HetwanDofus is an organization for the development of tools and an emulator for Dofus2.